foundry-vtt-community/wiki.js/setup/hosting/Apache-Reverse-Proxy-Configuration.md

 Note that while this method is versatile and should "just work" without modification for most installations, performance may not be as good as a specific websocket ProxyPass, as described in the ProxyPass and wstunnel Method section below.

 Replace `vtt.example.com` with your domain name where appropriate, and `localhost:30000` to match your Foundry server and port.
 If you happen to be running Foundry in SSL mode, also change occurrences of `http://` to `https://` and `ws://` to `wss://`.

+> If you direct rewrite traffic to `https://` and `wss://` endpoints on your server you must also setup the foundry vtt server with valid ssl certificates and manage their renewal.
+Be aware that programs like `certbot` use soft links that are updated when a certificate renews so that you do not need to change anything when the certificates are changed. <br><br> If the foundry server is behind a virtual machine or docker container the foundry server may be unable to follow any softlinks that use relative paths instead of absolute paths.
+If the server cannot follow the softlinks to a valid certificate you will end up with a ssl error.
+{.is-info}

 ```
 # Apache .conf for reverse proxy of Foundry VTT.